 After a failed attempt to return to Chile in 1984, these artifacts were kept in boxes that traveled through rivers and over the top of the Cordillera, crossing oceans and continents before eventually finding a resting place in Priscilla's childhood home in Puerto Rico.

 They did not see daylight for 34 years until today.

 Gustavo Gac-Artigas is a Chilean-American writer, playwright and theatrical director born in Santiago, Chile, but raised in Temuco, as he would immediately add.
 Since 1995, after living by mounting and disassembling pyramids, operating rooms,temples, and magical tenement rooms in France, the GDR, Bulgaria, Holland, Puerto Rico, Argentina, Peru, Bolivia, Ecuador, Colombia, Switzerland, Denmark, Tunisia, Belgium, and various other countries that fragile memory stores inoblivion, he resides in New Jersey, United States.

 “Chile?
 Chile in my heart, as Pablo would say.”

-He is a Contributing Member of the North American Academy of the Spanish Language (Academia Norteamericana de la Lengua Española-ANLE).
+He is a Correspondent Member of the North American Academy of the Spanish Language (Academia Norteamericana de la Lengua Española-ANLE).